-BondSavvy founder Steve Shaw, the leading expert on recommending individual corporate bonds to individual investors, presented four new corporate bond recommendations to BondSavvy's investment newsletter subscribers on May 20, 2021.
+BondSavvy founder Steve Shaw, the leading expert on recommending individual corporate bonds to individual investors, presented the best corporate bonds to BondSavvy's investment newsletter subscribers on May 20, 2021.
 This fixed income blog post contains summaries of the four recommendations and key investment themes informing our investment analysis and recommendations.

-Apart from these four best corporate bonds we recommend, as of the date of this article, BondSavvy had twenty other corporate bonds rated 'buy.'
+Apart from these four best corporate bonds we recommended, as of the date of this article, BondSavvy had twenty other corporate bonds rated 'buy.'
 On June 3, 2021, we will update all current buy/sell/hold recommendations during The Super Bondcast based on each bond issuer's financial performance and the trading performance of each recommended corporate bond.

 Figure 1 shows a summary of our May 20, 2021 corporate bond recommendations, our view of the best corporate bonds available to self-directed retail investors.
-Subscribe to BondSavvy to learn the names and CUSIPs of our recommended bonds so you can add them to your bond portfolio.
+Subscribe to BondSavvy to learn the names and CUSIPs of these best corporate bonds so you can add them to your bond portfolio.

 Figure 1: Best Corporate Bonds Presented May 20, 2021*

 |Bond recommendation 1||Media||3.7x||98.50||99.95|

 * Leverage ratios calculated by BondSavvy based on information contained in company financial filings.
 Offer price data sourced from Fidelity.com.